-There were no other fees billed by our independent auditors in the years ended June 30, 2004 or June 30, 2003.
+There were no other fees billed by BDO or Ernst & Young in the years ended June 30, 2005 or June 30, 2004.

 PRE-APPROVAL POLICIES AND PROCEDURES

 The Audit Committee has adopted a policy and the procedure for pre-approving all audit and non-audit services to be performed by our independent auditors.
 The policy requires pre-approval of all services rendered by our independent auditors either as part of the Audit Committee's approval of the scope of the engagement of the independent auditors or on a case by case basis.